fastrgv/RufasSok/README.md

 ## Build instructions:

-"ocmpss.sh" is the build script for OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "puller" and "ibox".
+"wcmp.bat" is the build script for MSwin32, "ocmpss.sh" for OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "puller" and "ibox".
 Just type "ccc.sh puller" or "ccc.sh ibox" to compile on any platform, assuming the presence of an Ada compiler.

+The Win32 binary was build on Windows-10.
+I don't know how portable it is.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.